Pension planning 2026

 The architecture decision is rarely all-or-nothing.
 A typical hybrid for a household with one specific coverage gap: insurance 3a sized to cover the gap (e.g., CHF 2,000–3,000/year on a wrapped contract with the right death benefit), banking 3a takes the rest of the annual cap.
 Both qualify for the federal tax deduction; total contributions stay within the federal cap.

-Hans's review sizes each side to the household's actual situation — coverage gap on one side, cost-efficient retirement accumulation on the other.
+Nicole's review sizes each side to the household's actual situation — coverage gap on one side, cost-efficient retirement accumulation on the other.
 Most reviews end with a hybrid recommendation, not a single-product pitch.

 Some of the people we've advised